nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-06.md

 ### Properties Filtering in Layouts

-When configuring layouts visually, a quick search will let you filter through the options you can drag and drop.
+When configuring layouts visually, a quick search lets you filter through the options you can drag and drop.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/studio-updates-2020-06/properties filtering